 While Blueberry's diabetes is well managed on her current insulin prescription and special diet, we cannot guarantee her health going forward.

-Blueberry may prefer to be an only pet, but would be fine with other cats or dogs who can mind their business.
+Blueberry may prefer to be an only pet, but would be fine with other animals calm animals who respect her boundaries as an independent kitty.

 If you are interested in learning more about Blueberry; contact a staff member by emailing or leaving a voicemail at 978-443-6990.
 Visitors are welcome at our facility any time during business hours, no appointment needed.